R-Patrick/ESP32-eQ3/README.md

 # ESP32-eQ3
-Controlling eQ-3 with an ESP32
+Controlling an BLE eQ-3 with an ESP32 using the MIT App Inventor, a modified BLE_client example from nkolban and a webserver.